 A stranded conductor is more flexible than an equivalent solid conductor.
 Also, it has more mechanical strength than an equivalent solid conductor of the same material.

-Although the conductivity of copper is much better than that of aluminum, still the use of copper conductor is limited because of its cost.
-On the other hand, the conductivity of aluminum is poorer than that of the copper.
+Although the conductivity of copper is much better than that of aluminum, still the use of copper conductors is limited because of its cost.
+On the other hand, the conductivity of aluminum is poorer than that of copper.
 But the availability of aluminum is quite more and the cost of aluminum is quite less than that of copper.
-This is the reason aluminum is a more popular choice as conductor material than copper.
+This is the reason aluminum is a more popular choice as a conductor material than copper.

 Calculation of the overall diameter of standard ACSR panther conductor